-The Healthcare Systems Bureau (HSB) protects the public health and improves the health of individuals through an array of programs that provide national leadership and direction in targeted areas.
+The Health Systems Bureau (HSB) protects the public health and improves the health of individuals through programs that provide national leadership and direction in targeted areas.

 HSB's Organ Donation and Transplantation programs extend and enhance the lives of individuals with end-stage organ failure for whom an organ transplant is the most appropriate therapeutic treatment.

-Two HRSA programs give individuals harmed by vaccines and, in the case of declared national health emergencies, other medical interventions, a streamlined system for compensation for their injuries.
+Two HRSA programs give individuals injured by vaccines and, in the case of declared national health emergencies, other medical interventions, a streamlined system for compensation for their injuries.

-The National Vaccine Injury Compensation Program provides compensation to people found to be injured by certain vaccines given routinely to children and adults, such as seasonal flu vaccine, measles, mumps, rubella or polio.
+The National Vaccine Injury Compensation Program provides compensation to people (children and adults) for injuries and death from certain vaccines recommended for routine administration to children and adults, such as seasonal flu vaccine, measles, mumps, rubella or polio.

 The Countermeasures Injury Compensation Program provides compensation to individuals for serious physical injuries or deaths from pandemic, epidemic, or security countermeasures, such as the 2009 pandemic H1N1 influenza vaccine (swine flu vaccine) and treatments.